mozilla-services/autopush/docs/http.rst

 For GCM/FCM, this is the `SenderID` (or 'project number') and is pre-negotiated outside of the push service.
 You can find this number using the
 `Google developer console <https://console.developers.google.com/iam-admin/settings/project>`__.
-For APNS, there is no client token, so this value is arbitrary.
+For APNS, this value is the "platform" or "channel" of development (e.g.
-Feel free to use "a" or "0" or any other valid URL path token.
+"firefox", "beta", "gecko", etc.)
 For our examples, we will use a client token of "33clienttoken33".

    :{instance_id}: The bridge specific private identifier token